ethanblomquist/AD-DNS/README.md

 <h2>CNAME Exercise</h2>
 <h4>Canonical Name (CNAME): A type of Domain Name System (DNS) database record that indicates that a domain name is the nickname or alias for another domain name.</h4>
 <p>
-On the DNS Manager withinn Active Directory on DC-1, we can right click mydomain.com and create a New Alias (CNAME) -> Alias name: search -> FQDN: www.google.com -> ping "search" on Client-1.
+On the DNS Manager within Active Directory on DC-1, we can right click mydomain.com and create a New Alias (CNAME) -> Alias name: search -> FQDN: www.google.com -> ping "search" on Client-1.
 As you can see the "search" CNAME successfully resolved to www.google.com
 </p>
 <p>
 <img src=https://i.imgur.com/Js0d7NX.png/>